 Children with residence permits can attend public kindergartens and schools.
 Portugal is also home to top international institutions like St Julian’s British School and Carlucci American International School.
 Education outcomes are high: 100% of children complete primary school.

-As for higher education, 5 Portuguese universities rank among the world’s top 500.
+As for higher education, 5 Portuguese universities rank among the world’s top 500[9]Source: QS World University Rankings 2026 — Portugal.

-Portugal is known for its warmth and hospitality — 73% of expats describe locals as friendly, well above the global average.
-Newcomers often find it easy to integrate, thanks to open social interactions and a relaxed pace of life.
+Portugal is known for its warmth and hospitality: 74% of expats describe locals as friendly, compared with the global average of 62%.
+Newcomers often find it easier to settle in thanks to open social interactions and a relaxed pace of life.

 10. Family-friendly lifestyle